Dunira, Perthshire: History

 The politician Henry Dundas (28 April 1742 – 28 May 1811) bought the 20000 acre estate in 1784.
 Dundas commissioned a design for a new house from architect Henry Holland in 1798, although the house that was built between 1803 and 1808 was the work of William Stirling.
 The surrounding parkland was laid out by Dundas, possibly with input from Holland.
 In 1802, Dundas was elevated to the Peerage of the United Kingdom as Viscount Melville and Baron Dunira.

 The estate was sold in 1824 to Sir Robert Dundas of Beechwood.
 His son Sir David Dundas had the house, which flooded regularly, demolished and rebuilt to the design of William Burn, who also constructed the terraces.
 In 1864, David Bryce designed additions to the house.
 Dundas had established a pinetum by the late-19th century, and other improvements were made across the estate.

 The Dundas family sold Dunira some time before 1920.
-The new owner, Mr W.G.
-Macbeth, commissioned Thomas Mawson, a landscape gardener, to redesign the gardens in the early 1920s.
+The new owner was William Gilchrist Macbeth, who commissioned Thomas Mawson, a landscape gardener, to redesign the gardens in the early 1920s.
 During the Second World War, the house was used as a military convalescent hospital.
 Most of the house was destroyed by a fire in 1948 leaving the office court standing.
 This was used as a residence until demolished in 2005.
 In 2000, the Thomas Mawson garden was partially restored as part of the Channel 4 television programme Lost Gardens.